FirstPersonKSP/reviva/README.md

 | Untested    | LonesomeRobots Aerospace: The Gusmobile.                            | ?         | RPM     | ?                     |          | Possible Gemini IVA                        |
 | Untested    | Snakeru's Mk2 Pod IVA (MAS Issue 264)                               | ?         | MAS     | ?                     |          | Possible Gemini IVA                        |

-- (1) :: You can have either RPM or MAS, or in fact both at the same time.
+- (1) :: You can have RPM or MAS, or in fact both at the same time.
 MAS includes upgrade scripts that render some existing RPM IVAs at a high quality and performance (in my experience).

 - (2) :: Only copy UltimateShuttleIVA into GameData, ignore the top level USIVA-xxx.cfg files.